-EXPLAINER: Why the US flipped on sending tanks to Ukraine
+EXPLAINER: Why the U.S. flipped on sending tanks to Ukraine

-WASHINGTON (AP) — For months, U.S. officials balked at sending M1 Abrams tanks to Ukraine, insisting they were too complicated and too hard to maintain and repair.
+WASHINGTON — For months, U.S. officials balked at sending M1 Abrams tanks to Ukraine, insisting they were too complicated and too hard to maintain and repair.

 On Wednesday, that abruptly changed.
 Ukraine’s desperate pleas for tanks were answered with a sweeping, trans-Atlantic yes.